Action Needed

 Background

 Medicaid is a federal entitlement program administered by states, with assistance from counties, that provides health and long-term care insurance to over 84 million low-income families and individuals, or nearly one in four Americans.
 Authorized under the Social Security Act, Medicaid is jointly financed by federal, state and local governments, including counties.
-For FY 2021, states and local governments contributed to over a third of the $728 billion in total Medicaid expenditures.
+For Fiscal Year (FY) 2022, states and local governments contributed nearly a third of the $824 billion in total Medicaid expenditures.
 During the Great Recession, contributions to the non-federal share increased by 21 percent as more than 10 million additional people enrolled in Medicaid.
 Likewise, during the COVID-19 pandemic, enrollment in Medicaid increased by nearly 20 percent, effectively raising contributions to the program by counties and other local governments.

 Counties diligently protect the health of our 314 million residents with an annual investment of over $80 billion in community health.
 Through over 900 county-supported hospitals, 680 county-owned and supported long-term care facilities, 750 county behavioral health authorities and 1,943 local public health departments, counties deliver health services, including to those that are eligible for Medicaid reimbursement.